July 26: Aberdovey

 OLYMPUS DIGITAL CAMERA

 At the station, we asked for directions to Pas Panteidal, a small community near Aberdovey, and were told how to get to the bus stop.
 Later, the French couple we approached returned to drive us there.
 The woman had an English mother and had spent her summers as a child in this coastal area.
 Since she had never been to Pas Panteidal, she was curious to see it; her less-enthused husband drove us about eight miles out of his way to the turnoff and then up to a progressively narrowing mountain road to our rental hilltop chalet.
 The view is fantastic from here, but the closest grocery store is three miles over the mountains.
-As we asked our neighbors for directions, Jill and her mother-in-law June decided that we would not have time to hike to the store before it closed and kindly drove us there.
+As we asked our neighbors for directions, Jill and her mother-in-law June decided we would not have time to hike to the store before it closed, so they kindly drove us there.